Policy Type: Student Affairs

 Students who wish to receive ACPL credits must complete the Academic Credit for Prior Learning request form in coordination with an assigned faculty member.

-Note: The ACPL form will remain in the Office of the Registrar for records retention.
+Note: The ACPL form will be retained by the Office of the Registrar for records retention.

-Students work with a faculty member to evaluate their prior learning in relation to the competencies of the course.
+Students work with a faculty member to evaluate their prior learning in relation to the course-level competencies .
 The faculty will award credit for demonstrated learning outcomes that are appropriate to the course.
 Assessment methods could be a test, demonstration, written documentation, oral interview, or other appropriate method by which the faculty member determines the students’ understanding of the subject matter.

 The number of credits earned through Academic Credit for Prior Learning are indicated on the college transcript.
 Additionally, the approved course(s) are noted on the student transcript under the quarter the ACPL was processed.

-Regular tuition rates are charged for 1 to 2 credits per quarter based on the number of credits awarded by the faculty member for assessment.
+Regular tuition rates may be charged for 1 to 2 credits per quarter based on the number of credits awarded by the faculty member for assessment.

 Washington State Board for Community and Technical Colleges (SBCTC)